 Candida is a type of fungus.
-It is found naturally on the skin and in the mouth.
+It's found naturally on the skin and in the mouth.
 If Candida grows out of control, it can cause mouth infection called thrush.
-Thrush is common in infants and children.
+Thrush is common in babies and children.
 Thrush is not a serious problem for a healthy child.

-Thrush is common in infants and toddlers.
+Thrush is common in babies and toddlers.
 Risk factors for infant thrush include:

 Very low birth weight